pfloos/QUESTDB/README.md

 - **Guide** the development of new computational models.
 - **Facilitate** interpretation of experimental spectra and photochemistry.

-> **Note:** QUESTDB is a cornerstone of the **mountaineering strategy** — systematically climbing towards chemically-accurate excited-state data.

-Our vision is to establish QUESTDB as a cornerstone resource for benchmarking and training the next generation of AI-driven models in excited-state science.
+> **Note:** Our vision is to establish QUESTDB as a cornerstone resource for benchmarking and training the next generation of AI-driven models in excited-state science.

 ---